 Several brands have emerged as fashion/apparel powerhouses built on making amazing products but also famous for their incredible transparency.
 Patagonia, for example, essentially publishes its policies, fabrics used (the down that they use is 100% traceable), are Fair Trade Certified, and has an interactive world map detailing their supply chain.

-The commercial success of these two examples indicate that brands can gain a competitive advantage by sharing more information about how their products are made.
+The commercial success of these two examples indicates that brands can gain a competitive advantage by sharing more information about how their products are made.

 What does it mean for a brand to qualify for our ‘Transparency’ value?